Saturday, September 22, 2012

 When I wrote this Swim Across America story for Johns Hopkins Magazine, Susan's portion was cut.
 She was my lede and my close.
 Two days ago, I received an email from her that at least two more names would be added to her arms, one on each.
 They are mine and my father's.
 Thank you, Susan.
 Thank you.

-Posted by Leslie F. Miller at 7:00 PM
+Posted by fuquinay at 7:00 PM